jump-dev/Gurobi.jl/README.md

 This error occurs when Gurobi cannot find a valid license for the version that is running.

-If you intended to manually install and use and older version of Gurobi, but it reports that the `Version number is` a newer version, this means that your manual installation did not work and we have automatically installed the latest default version.
-Double check the "Manual installation" instructions above.
+If you intended to install and use an older version of Gurobi, but it reports that the `Version number is` a newer version, this means that your custom installation did not work and we have automatically installed the latest version.
+Double check the "Custom binary installation" instructions above.

 ## Use with JuMP